perryrh0dan/passline/readme.md

 ### Binary

-1. Download the latest release for your platform.
+1. Download the latest [release](https://github.com/perryrh0dan/passline/releases) for your platform.
-2. Unzip the tar.gz files before running.
-3. Click on the passline.exe file to start the application.
+2. Copy the binary to your `/bin` folder or point the path environment variable to it.

 ### Snapcraft